 While we have receivables due from federal and state governmental agencies, we do not believe that such receivables represent a credit risk since the related health care programs are funded by federal and state governments, and payment is primarily dependent upon submitting appropriate documentation.
-Accounts receivable balances (prior to allowance for doubtful accounts and net of contractual adjustments) from Medicare and Medicaid were \$27.6 million and \$26.1 million at March 31, 2016 and December 31, 2015, respectively.
+Accounts receivable balances (net of contractual adjustments) from Medicare and Medicaid were \$43.5 million at March 31, 2017 and December 31, 2016, respectively.

 The portion of our accounts receivable due from individual patients comprises the largest portion of credit risk.
-At March 31, 2016 and December 31, 2015, receivables due from patients represent approximately 7.1% and 7.5% of our consolidated accounts receivable (prior to allowance for doubtful accounts and net of contractual adjustments).
+At March 31, 2017 and December 31, 2016, receivables due from patients represent approximately 3.4% and 4.1% of our consolidated accounts receivable (prior to allowance for doubtful accounts).

 We assess the collectability of accounts receivable balances by considering factors such as historical collection experience, customer credit worthiness, the age of accounts receivable balances, regulatory changes and current economic conditions and trends that may affect a customer's ability to pay.
 Actual results could differ from those estimates.
 Our reported net income (loss) is directly affected by our estimate of the collectability of accounts receivable.
-The allowance for doubtful accounts was \$43.6 million and \$25.2 million at March 31, 2016 and December 31, 2015, respectively.
+The allowance for doubtful accounts was \$44.9 million and \$36.3 million at March 31, 2017 and December 31, 2016, respectively.

-Income Taxes.
+Income taxes.
 Income taxes are accounted for under the asset-and-liability method.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and the respective tax bases and operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and the respective tax bases and for operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in operations in the period that includes the enactment date.
 We periodically evaluate the realizability of our net deferred tax assets.
 Our tax accruals are analyzed periodically and adjustments are made as events occur to warrant such adjustment.

 Equity-based compensation.
 We measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost is recognized in the Condensed Consolidated Statement of Operations over the period during which an employee is required to provide service in exchange for the award.
-We record excess tax benefits, realized from the exercise of stock options as a financing cash inflow and as a reduction of taxes paid in cash flow from operations.
+We record excess tax benefits, realized from the exercise of stock options, as cash flows from operations.
 Equity-based compensation arrangements to non-employees are recorded at their fair value on the measurement date.
 The measurement of equity-based compensation to non-employees is subject to periodic adjustment as the underlying equity instruments vest.
 We estimate the grant-date fair value of our stock option grants using a valuation model known as the Black-Scholes-Merton formula or the "Black-Scholes Model."
 The Black-Scholes Model requires the use of several variables to estimate the grant-date fair value of stock options including expected term, expected volatility, expected dividends and risk-free interest rate.
 We perform analyses to calculate and select the appropriate variable assumptions used in the Black-Scholes Model and to estimate forfeitures of equity-based awards.
-We are required to adjust our forfeiture estimates on at least an annual basis based on the number of share-based awards that ultimately vest.
+We adjust our forfeiture estimates on at least an annual basis based on the number of share-based awards that ultimately vest.
 The selection of assumptions and estimated forfeiture rates is subject to significant judgment and future changes to our assumptions and estimates which may have a material impact on our Condensed Consolidated Financial Statements.